erickyun/mpv/DOCS/man/options.rst

         ``rpi`` always uses the hardware overlay renderer, even with ``--vo=gpu``.

-        ``mediacodec`` is not safe.
-It forces RGB conversion (not with ``-copy``) and how well it handles non-standard colorspaces is not known.
-        In the rare cases where 10-bit is supported the bit depth of the output will be reduced to 8.

         ``cuda`` should usually be safe, but depending on how a file/stream has been mixed, it has been reported to corrupt the timestamps causing